aakritneupane/Event-Management-System/README.md

-Then open the terminal inside the Event-Management-System folder To access frontend cd frontend then install the node package manager using the command : npm install
+Then open the terminal inside the Event-Management-System folder To access frontend
+StepI: cd frontend
+Stept II: then install the node package manager using the command :

+npm install
-This installs all the node packages required to run the project npm start
+(This installs all the node packages required to run the project) npm start

 Now for backend

 cd backend
 npm install
 npm start